PG&E Rates Up 127%.

 Day 1Review, HOA & Sign

 We walk through your proposal and prepare all HOA documentation for Serrano, Blackstone, Kalithea, or Bass Lake Hills.
 GridGen customers complete Pioneer enrollment here.
-Numbers don't change at contract.
+Numbers do not change at contract.

 Days 2–10Permit & Install